Zhurong (rover)

+Zhurong was expected to wake up in December 2022 but never did due to excessive dust accumulation, according to the rover's chief designer.

 Name

 Zhurong is named after a Chinese mytho-historical figure usually associated with fire and light, as Mars is called "the Planet of Fire" (火星) in China and some other countries in East Asia.
 It was selected by a public online vote held between 20 January 2021 and 28 February 2021, with Zhurong ranking first with 504,466 votes.
 The name was chosen with the meanings of "igniting the fire of interstellar exploration in China" and "to symbolize the Chinese people's determination to explore the stars and to uncover unknowns in the universe".

 History

 China began its first interplanetary exploration attempt in 2011 by sending Yinghuo-1, a Mars orbiter, in a joint mission with Russia.
 It did not leave Earth orbit due to a failure of the Russian launch vehicle.
-As a result, CNSA then embarked on its independent Mars mission.
+As a result, CNSA then began work on an independent Mars mission.

 The first early model of the future Mars rover was on display in November 2014 at the 10th China International Aviation & Aerospace Exhibition.
 It had an appearance similar to the Yutu lunar rover, which had deployed on the Moon.

 On 22 April 2016, Xu Dazhe, head of the CNSA, announced that the Mars mission had been approved on 11 January 2016.
 A probe would be sent to Martian orbit and attempt to land on Mars in 2020.

 On 23 August 2016, CNSA revealed the first images of the final version of the Mars mission spacecraft, which confirmed the composition of a Mars orbiter, lander, and rover in one mission.

 The scientific objectives and payloads of the Mars mission were declared in a paper published in Journal of Deep Space Exploration in December 2017.

 On 24 April 2020, China's interplanetary exploration program was formally announced by CNSA, along with the name Tianwen and an emblem of the program.
 The first mission of the program, the Mars mission to be carried out in 2020, was named Tianwen-1.

 On 24 April 2021, in anticipation of the upcoming landing attempt, CNSA formally announced that the rover would be named Zhurong (祝融号).